chenchenece/udacityReviewConsole/README.md

    1. Clone this repository on the development machine
    2. Open a terminal window at this directory path
    3. Type in the following command `npm install`
-   4. To start the server in development environment, type in the following command `npm dev-start` (under development)
+   4. Use the following command to build static files for serving: `npm run build`
-   5. Use the following command to build static files for serving: `npm run build`
+   5. To start the server in development environment, type in the following command `npm run dev-start`
    6. Use the one of the following commands to start the server:
       * `npm run nodemon-start`: Start a server using [nodemon](https://nodemon.io/)
       * `npm start`: Start a server normally